 Can I create my own types of Plot objects?

 For now, the closest you could get to a custom object is by adding an Image Shape.
 It will not be targetable like a Unit, but it will appear on your Plot.
-Try using an existing object and changing its nickname.
+Try using an existing object and changing its model or nickname.

 Can I resize Units?

 Every object in the inventory is sized specifically to the manufacturer’s specifications.
 If you find your objects are too large or too small, it means your floor plan is not to scale.
 Turn on the grid and resize your floor plan accordingly.

 Do you offer group discounts?